Weather | Futures | Market News | Headline News | DTN Ag Headlines | Portfolio | Crops

 GENERAL COMMENTS:

-$8.00 higher.
-March corn is down 2 3/4 cents per bushel and March soybean meal
+Friday.
+July corn is up 4 1/2 cents per bushel and July soybean meal is up

 LIVE CATTLE: